hoangnguyen2809/Crime-Reporting/README.md

 ![GIF](./demonstration.gif)

+## Features

+- **Reporting Nuisances:** Users can report nuisances by providing necessary details like location, type of nuisance, and additional information.
+- **Interactive Map:** The system includes an interactive map that displays nuisance locations using markers and provides information about each location.
+- **Deleting Nuisances:** Authorized users can delete reported nuisances by verifying their credentials.
+- **Modifying Nuisances Status:** Authorized users can modify reported nuisances by verifying their credentials.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.